Physiotherapy

 Physiotherapy helps to restore, maintain and slow down the deterioration of movement and function when someone is affected by injury, illness or disability.

-Working with inpatients and the day patients of our Wellbeing Centre, our hospice physiotherapists and therapy assistant will facilitate a combination of face-face, telephone and online therapy sessions in either a one-to-one or group setting.
+Working with inpatients and the day patients of our Wellbeing Centre, our hospice physiotherapists and therapy assistant will facilitate a combination of face-to-face, telephone and online therapy sessions in either a one-to-one or group setting.

 To enable people, as far as possible, to participate in the things they value the most, the physio team helps with,